ChaosRez/discedge-client-experiments/README.md

 ## Overview

+The client can operate in two main modes:
+*   **Interactive Mode:** A standard chat interface for direct interaction with the remote LLM.
-The client is designed to simulate a mobile user interacting with geo-distributed edge nodes.
-It supports:
+*   **Scenario Mode:** Runs automated experiments based on predefined YAML files.
+This mode is designed to simulate a mobile user and gather performance data for evaluation.

+The client supports the following features, primarily for use in scenario mode:
 *   **Context Modes:**
     *   `raw`: Sends raw text context (server manages storage).
     *   `tokenized`: Sends tokenized context (server manages storage).
     *   `client-side`: Client stores full context and sends it with every request.
 *   **Mobility Simulation:** Scenario files can define a sequence of "locations," each with a different edge node API URL.
 The client automatically switches between these nodes to simulate a roaming user.
 *   **Performance Logging:** Automatically logs detailed performance metrics for each conversation turn to a CSV file, including timings, token counts, and context information.
-This is useful for benchmarking different context modes.
+This is needed for benchmarking different context modes.
 *   **Consistency Checks:** Implements a turn-counter mechanism to validate session consistency with the edge nodes.

 ## Setup